Building the Local Food Economy in Ozark County, Missouri

 • Sustainable Communities: analysis of personal/family life, community development, community planning, infrastructure analysis, local and regional food systems, public participation, quality of life, social capital, social networks, values-based supply chains

-I will visit and interview local farmers to identify their products, production and marketing methods, future goals, and barriers to success.
+Conducting interviews with local farmers to identify their products, production and marketing methods, future goals, and barriers to success.
 This information will be compiled into a farmer directory, and will be used to create a resource guide to address farmer needs such as financial assistance, technical advice, marketing information, growing information, food safety rules, legal advice and agricultural suppliers.
+(The directory was not created)

-Four “Farm Summits” will bring farmers together to facilitate collaboration.
+Holding Four “Farm Summits” (once a season) to bring farmers together to facilitate collaboration.
 We will discuss season plans, coordinating plantings to meet demand, cooperative marketing opportunities, bulk ordering, tool and equipment sharing, labor exchanges, and share knowledge and experiences.
 This will also provide a much needed social outlet!

-A youth farming internship will give high school students the opportunity to learn about growing food by working on local farms.
+Coordinating a youth farming internship to give high school students the opportunity to learn about growing food by working on local farms.
 This program will make youth more invested in the community and allow them to explore farming as a career, and the extra help will also benefit farmers.
+(This portion was not completed)

-Four seasonal newsletters will educate consumers about local foods and farms by profiling area farms, listing locally available products and where to get them, sharing recipes for seasonal produce, listing relevant local events, and providing sustainable farm and garden tips.
+Publishing four seasonal newsletters to educate consumers about local foods and farms by profiling area farms, listing locally available products and where to get them, sharing recipes for seasonal produce, listing relevant local events, and providing sustainable farm and garden tips.
+Because of the considerable positive feedback, I decided to publish these newsletters eight times a year instead of quarterly.

-A “Local Foods Showcase” event will highlight local farms, allow farmers and consumers to interact, and educate consumers about what is available.
+Organizing a “Local Foods Showcase” event to highlight local farms, allow farmers and consumers to interact, and educate consumers about what is available.
+(This was not completed)

-Finally, I will meet with local stakeholders including government officials, local businesses, civic organizations, and other non-profits to discuss starting a monthly farmers market in Gainesville.
-While starting the market is outside the scope of this grant, we will lay the groundwork by identifying a leadership team, timeline, and potential funding sources.
+I also proposed to meet with local stakeholders including government officials, local businesses, civic organizations, and other non-profits to discuss starting a monthly farmers market in Gainesville.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.